GenericMappingTools/gmt/doc_modern/rst/source/supplements/spotter/polespotter.rst

 Notes
 -----

-Each input line is expected to contain two or more points, and each consecutive pairs of points define a short line segment of a fracture zone or abyssal hill.
+#.
+Each input line is expected to contain two or more points, and each consecutive
-These points should be digitized often enough so that a great circle between then can approximate the small circle (for fracture zones only).
+   pairs of points define a great circle line segment.
+For fracture zones, these points should be digitized often enough so that the great circle between then can approximate the small circle.
+#.
+All line segments are given equal weight [1, unless changed by **-W**\ ].
+However,
+   individual line segments can override this weight by adding a **-Z**\ *weight* argument in the segment headers.

 Examples
 --------